 There are the various phases of Verification Phase of V-model:

-1. Business requirement analysis: This is the first step where product requirements understood from the customer's side.
+- Business requirement analysis: This is the first step where product requirements understood from the customer's side.
 This phase contains detailed communication to understand customer's expectations and exact requirements.
-Most of the customers are not sure about their needs and what they want.
-So, for the customer this is important.

 There are the various phases of Validation Phase of V-model:

 - Unit Testing: In the V-Model, Unit Test Plans (UTPs) are developed during the module design phase.
 These UTPs are executed to eliminate errors at code level or unit level.
 A unit is the smallest entity which can independently exist, e.g., a program module.
 Unit testing verifies that the smallest entity can function correctly when isolated from the rest of the codes/ units.

 - Integration Testing: Integration Test Plans are developed during the Architectural Design Phase.
 These tests verify that groups created and tested independently can coexist and communicate among themselves.